philipgreat/lighting-match-engine-core/README.md

 A lighting fast matching engine core, focusing on mathing only.
 No assumptions, work with different assets with max 65535 assets

+## In scope and NOT in scope

+This is not subject to do everyting

 ## Order types

 * Market order